AdeNurhopipah/XAI_DL_EEG_Depression/README.md

    - Download SEREGA and the documentation at: https://github.com/lrkrol/SEREEGA.

-   - The generated dataset follows the design by Ravindran and Contreras-Vidal (2023), https://doi.org/10.1038/s41598-023-43871-8.
+   - The generated dataset code follows the design by Ravindran and Contreras-Vidal (2023), https://doi.org/10.1038/s41598-023-43871-8, saved in generate_db folder.

 3. Load, train and evaluate synthetic dataset.

    Steps to follow :

    - Load synthetic datasets and do pre-processing

    - Train with DL models